junit-pioneer/junit-pioneer/CONTRIBUTING.md

 #### Compiler Warnings

-The build is configured to treat all compiler warnings as errors.
+The build is configured to treat almost all compiler warnings as errors (see below for exceptions).
 If code that triggers a warning can't be refactored to avoid that, `@SuppressWarning` may be added, but we don't want to do that liberally.
 Developers and reviewers should minimize its use.

+Exceptions:
+* `exports` - Pioneer's public API mentions a lot of Jupiter classes (e.g. all custom annotations use Jupiter's annotations), which leads to warnings that recommend to transitively require the corresponding Jupiter modules.
+  Doing that would mean that Pioneer users wouldn't have to require Jupiter's modules, which is backwards - we're the appendix, here.
+  Since we don't want to pepper `@SuppressWarning("exports")` everywhere, the warning is disabled.

 ### Tests